We found 499 results that contain "syllabus design"

 Example:

-Use required [This syllabus statement is useful when you have certain assignments that will require that students use generative AI tools.
+Require [This syllabus statement is useful when you have certain assignments that will require that students use generative AI tools.
 Adjust this statement to reflect your particular parameters of acceptable use.
 The following is an example.]

 Example:

 You will be expected to use generative AI tools (e.g. ChatGPT, Dall-e, etc.) in this class as doing so aligns with the course learning goal [insert the course learning goal use of AI aligns with].
-Our class will make use of the {NAME OF TOOL} tool, and you can gain access to it by {INSTRUCTIONS FOR ACCESSING TOOL}.
+Our class will make use of the [insert name of tool(s) here*] tool, and you can gain access to it by [insert instructions for accessing tool(s) here*].
 You are responsible for the information you submit based on an AI query (for instance, that it does not violate intellectual property laws, or contain misinformation or unethical content).
 Your use of AI tools must be properly documented and cited in order to stay within university policies on academic integrity and the Spartan Code of Honor Academic Pledge.
-For example, [Insert citation style for your discipline.
-See these resources for APA guidance, and for other citation formats.]
-Remember, AI is not likely to generate a response that would be seen as quality work and should be modified and improved.Photo by Maximalfocus on Unsplash

-Acceptable and Unacceptable Use of AI [This syllabus statement is useful when you are allowing the use of AI tools for certain purposes, but not for others.
+Restrict [This syllabus statement is useful when you are allowing the use of AI tools for certain purposes, but not for others.
 Adjust this statement to reflect your particular parameters of acceptable use.
 The following is an example.]

 The use of generative AI tools (e.g. ChatGPT, Dall-e, etc.) is permitted in this course for the following activities: